zsktnm/TextScanner/README.md

 ### Create the scanner

-You can use the constructor with `TextReader` parameter or the static method `FromConsole`.
+Use the constructor with `TextReader` parameter or the static method `FromConsole` to create the `Scanner`.

 ```csharp
 // read from file